barmoral/osmotic_calculations/README.md

 Steps to run FBP calculations and analysis:
 1. Define which concentrations are wanted and their corresponding number of ions for the given volume.
 (I used 1 molal, 2 molal, and 3 molal, which respectively required 65, 128, and 188 NaCl molecules)
 2. Define desired force constant.
 (I use 4184 kJ/mol/nm^2, which is the one Luo& Roux recommended in their 2010 paper I was attempting to replicate)
-3. Run in cluster using script file run_FBP_openmm_ssd.sh.
+3. Run in cluster using script file run_FBP_openmm.sh.
 (I indicated the variables that need to be modified.
 Make sure the variable 'RESTRAINT' is set to FBP)
 4. The script file will generate the sim_param_sets directory, which contains the json files with simulation scheduling instructions.
 If you want to modify the equilibration or production run setup, it must be done in the code build_sim_params.py directly before running the script file.
 5. The script file will then run the calculation code, osmotic_sim_dispatch.py, which will generate two directories: 1) holds a copy of the input .pdb file, and generated .sdf and .pkl files.
 2) holds all simulation outputs (labeled with postfix '_sims' at the end).
 6. Get the .dcd trajectory files from the 'prod_sim' subfolder of each calculation, and use the function mdconvert in the CLI from the mdtraj package to convert these to .xtc trajectory files.